Databricks Orchestrator

 **How to delete a scheduled pipeline**

-In order to cancel a scheduled Databricks pipeline, you need to manually delete the schedule in Databricks (via the UI or the CLI).
+ZenML creates the Databricks schedule, but you manage its lifecycle in Databricks.
+To cancel a scheduled Databricks pipeline, delete the schedule in Databricks via the UI or CLI.

 ### Additional configuration

-For additional configuration of the Databricks orchestrator, you can pass `DatabricksOrchestratorSettings` which allows you to change the Spark version, number of workers, node type, autoscale settings, Spark configuration, Spark environment variables, and schedule timezone.
+For additional configuration of the Databricks orchestrator, you can pass `DatabricksOrchestratorSettings` which allows you to change the Spark version, number of workers, node type, autoscale settings, Spark configuration, Spark environment variables, schedule timezone, init scripts, and Docker image settings.
+Init scripts must use DBFS paths that start with `dbfs:/`.
+If you configure Docker registry authentication, provide both `docker_image_username` and `docker_image_password`.

 ```python